adfresca/sdk-unity/README.md

 With implementing reward item codes, you can check if users have any reward to receive, and then will be notified with a reward item information.

-Use two codes as shown below:
+Use the two codes as shown below:
 - CheckRewardItems(): This method checks if any item is available to receive.
 We recommend to put this code when the app becomes active.
-- SetAndroidRewardItemListener(): When the reward condition is met with the current user, onReward event is automatically called with an item value from Android SDK.
+- SetAndroidRewardItemListener(): When the reward condition is met with the current user, onReward event is automatically called with an item value from our Android SDK.
 For iOS, you need to add codes in Xcode, as shown below.
 Then you can give an item to the user with RewardItem object.

 **Implement AFRewardItemDelegate for iOS**